igebauer/Cross-Sectional-Factor-Model/README.md

 **Survivorship bias** — Universe uses current Russell 1000 constituents, not point-in-time.
 Delisted and acquired firms are excluded.
 A production implementation would use CRSP constituent history.

-**Static fundamental data** — Gross margin and ROA are pulled as current trailing values from `yfinance`, not historical point-in-time.
-A real factor model would use quarterly Compustat data with a reporting lag.
+**Static fundamental data** — Because yfinance does not provide historical point-in-time fundamentals, signals are effectively static firm-quality rankings applied over time, which likely understates turnover and overstates implementability.

 **Market cap proxy** — Shares outstanding from the latest filing multiplied by current price.
 Not historically accurate.